torokernel/documentation/Networking.md

     ClientSocket: PSocket;
   end;
 ```
 The ServerSocket is the socket that is listening.
-The ClientSocket is a simple queue list in which incomming connections are enqueued.
+The ClientSocket is a simple queue list in which incoming connections are enqueued.
 ```
   while True do
   begin